MuellerA/Longan-Nano_Ubox-Neo-6M/README.md

 ## Logging

-The logging will start when the UTC time and GPS position are found.
+The logging will start when the UTC time and GPS position are found and will then be update every five seconds.
 The file name will be the start UTC time with the extension csv.
 Always stop logging before power off, else data will be lost and the file system might get corrupted.

 The logfile format is compatible with [GPSBabel](http://www.gpsbabel.org/index.html)'s [unicsv](http://www.gpsbabel.org/htmldoc-1.7.0/fmt_unicsv.html) format.
 GPSBabel can convert the logfile to many different formats (try ```gpsbabel -h``` for a full list of formats).
-E.g. to create a Google Earth kml file use the command:
+E.g. to create a kml file for Google Earth use the command:

 ```
 gpsbabel -i unicsv -f 'yyymmdd hhmmss.csv' -o kml -F 'yyymmdd hhmmss.kml'
 ```

-todo: example

 ## Compilation